nealcaren/fightordie/_sources/Volumes/24/03/intentions.md

  ## Third Parties

 We are not the only group in America for which the Republican and Democratic parties spell anathema and death.
 The trend toward a Third Party is irresistible.
 It may take years but it must come; and when it comes, it means the death of the political power of the disfranchising South, for until this is accomplished, no Third Party can survive.
 Our duty is clear.
-And in order to systematize and concentrate our votes, we must, early in 1924, assemble in National Political Congress—a Congress duly representative of every locality, to decide on methods, ways and means.
+And in order to systematize and concentrate our votes, we must, early in 1924, assemble in National Political Congress---a Congress duly representative of every locality, to decide on methods, ways and means.

 In local elections we can continue to cast our vote regardless of party labels.
 Vote for friends and defeat our enemies, be they Republicans, Democrats or Socialists.
 Let us stand by Tammany in New York and Thompson in Chicago ag long as they stand by us, and as long as snobs like James W. Wadsworth and Medill McCormick and cowards like Ernst betray us.